Dr Jennifer Otter Bickerdike is a rock & roll cultural historian and author, working across music heritage, fandom, broadcast and academia.

 Jennifer Otter Bickerdike is a familiar name in the world of pop culture.
 An academic, writer, presenter and historian, Jennifer has spent her life dedicated to the mistress that is rock n roll.
 With more than 30 years of experience in the culture industries, ranging from her time as a former music industry executive in the US to surviving three waves of dot com bubble bursting in the Silicon Valley, Jen brings a unique perspective to the discussion of contemporary music and media.

 An avid admitted fangirl herself, Jen's enthusiasm is contagious, her experiences as a practitioner, scholar and provocateur allowing for nonpareil exploration across a range of societal issues and behaviours.
-Jen recently signed to Faber & Faber (UK) and Hachette (USA) to write You are Beautiful and You are Alone: The Complete Biography of Nico.
+Jen's newest project, You are Beautiful and You are Alone: The Biography of Nico, will be out on Faber & Faber (UK) on July 1 and Hachette (USA) on August 10.

-A recovering Anglophile herself, Jen has authored several other books on the topics of music, fandom and celebrity cultism, including 2014’s Fandom, Image and Authenticity: Joy Devotion and the Second Lives of Kurt Cobain and Ian Curtis (Palgrave MacMillan); 2015’s The Secular Religion of Fandom (Sage); and the 2016 release Joy Devotion: The Importance of Ian Curtis and Fan Culture.
+A recovering Anglophile herself, Jen has authored several other books on the topics of music, fandom and celebrity cultism, including 2017's #1 bestseller, Why Vinyl Matters, 2014’s Fandom, Image and Authenticity: Joy Devotion and the Second Lives of Kurt Cobain and Ian Curtis (Palgrave MacMillan); 2015’s The Secular Religion of Fandom (Sage); and the 2016 release Joy Devotion: The Importance of Ian Curtis and Fan Culture.

 Jen is often asked to commentate, present and interview on the topics of music, heritage and pop culture, with some recent appearances including Cambridge University, Louder Than Words, Long Live Vinyl, TruTV, BBC Radio 6 Music, BBC 4, Camp Bestival, Bestival at Goldsmiths University of London, Channel 4, Bass Guitar Magazine, Absolute Radio, The Guardian, Manchester Off The Record, Liverpool Sound City and Classic Album Sundays .